Oscar-Campo/inky-display/README.md

 # inky-display
+An HifiberryOS extension.

-An HifiberryOS extension for showing song's metadata on an inky wHAT display
+Display song's metadata on an inky wHAT display